Portrait Art of Barack and Michelle Obama at the Smithsonian

 Former President Barack Obama’s portrait can be seen at the Smithsonian Institution in America’s Presidents gallery and Former First Lady Michelle Obama’s portrait for the First Lady’s Gallery is currently hanging in the Recent Acquisitions gallery.

-Iconic Images of Our Presidents and their First Ladies in Art and Photography
+Favorite portraits of Our Presidents and First Ladies in Art and Photography

 My penchant to find iconic images of great leaders who graced the halls of the White House began when I viewed Khinde Wilde’s portrait of Obama and Amy Sherald’s portrait of Michelle.